-Sandown's premier race day is the Sandown Classic meeting, also featuring the Sandown Guineas, which concludes the Spring Racing Carnival in Melbourne.
+Featuring a dual horse racing circuit with the individual tracks known as Lakeside and Hillside.
+Sandown's premier horse race day is the Sandown Classic meeting, also featuring the Sandown Guineas, which concludes the Spring Racing Carnival in Melbourne.

 Sandown offers a wide range of different facilities, rooms and areas available for hire.
 Located on the ground level of the Grandstand, the Multi-Purpose Room is the perfect facility for your next conference or trade show event.
 Equipped with ceiling high double door for large vehicle entry, two main bars, capacity for over 1000 people.